The Great Culinary Change in Greek Traditional Cuisine

 Vegetarian and Vegan Options in Greek Cuisine

-The natural landscape and climate of Greece promote a diet that is rich in vegetables, legumes, fruits, and grains, making it a fertile ground for vegetarian and vegan cuisine.
-The Greek Orthodox religious practices, which include several fasting periods throughout the year, traditionally exclude meat and dairy products, further embedding vegetarianism into the culinary culture.
+Greece’s natural landscape and climate promote a diet rich in vegetables, legumes, fruits, and grains, making it a fertile ground for vegetarian and vegan cuisine.
+Greek Orthodox religious practices, which include several fasting periods throughout the year, traditionally exclude meat and dairy products, further embedding vegetarianism into the culinary culture.

 Traditional Vegetarian and Vegan Dishes

-• Dolmades: Grape leaves stuffed with rice, pine nuts, and herbs.
-They can be served with a lemony sauce for a refreshing touch.
+• Dolmades are grape leaves stuffed with rice, pine nuts, and herbs.
+For a refreshing touch, they can be served with a lemony sauce.

 • Fasolada: A hearty soup made with white beans, olive oil, and vegetables, often referred to as the national dish of Greece.